Seraaron/agora/srd/subsystems/Social Discourse.md

 At the end of each round, if a character's Disposition has raised or lowered for any reason, then they will move up or down the turn order, respectively.
 To make sure that no one accidentally goes twice or has their turn skipped, **only apply Disposition changes at the end of each round**.

-#important Each player need only track how much their own Disposition will change and _then tell the FC at the end of that round_, so their position on the momentum grid can be updated.
+❗ Each player need only track how much their own Disposition will change and _then tell the FC at the end of that round_, so their position on the momentum grid can be updated.

 ### Tied Disposition